-Komachi, a no-frills Japanese restaurant in Budapest's old Jewish Quarter, is committed to proving that there's more to Japanese food than sushi.
-For a Central Europe-based restaurant, Komachi serves a refreshingly broad range of everyday Japanese dishes like ramen (miso, shio, and soy-based), tonkatsu, curry, karaage, and donburi.
+Komachi is an unfussy Japanese restaurant in Budapest's old Jewish Quarter specializing in everyday Japanese dishes.
+For a Central Europe-based restaurant, there's a refreshingly broad range of Japanese dishes here including ramen, which is available with three types of broths, tonkatsu, curry, karaage, and donburi.

-Komachi is popular among employees of the local Japanese embassy, and most nights at least half of the customers are Asian.
-The restaurant fills a void in Budapest's meager Japanese food scene, I only wish their service staff was a bit more enthusiastic.
+Komachi is popular among employees of the local Japanese embassy and most nights at least half of the customers are Asian.
+When it opened, the restaurant filled a gaping void in Budapest's meager Japanese food scene; I only wish the service staff was a bit more enthusiastic.